 Traveling all the islands?

 In Lofoten, Vesterålen, and the Narvik region, there is much to be explored.
 If you are looking for insight into local life and history, the museums are the place to be.
-And, they are found all over the place.

 The unique history of Lofoten and other experiences